I spent three months working on a personal project: a mobile app redesign for ♫ Spotify

 Spotify’s sidebar used to contain options that seemed very niche and unhelpful for such an accessible menu.
 Let’s add some features that would be much more useful to have easily accessible.

 Spotify's preview boxes and Add to Library button are unintuitive and highly controversial amongst users.
-Let's just make a couple of changes to improve the user experience and dissipate the confusion.
+I made a couple of tweaks here and there to improve visual language and simplify the user experience.

 I’ve always admired Spotify’s design, and I learned a lot diving deep into their app design and trying to improve it on my own.
 I hope that you gained something useful from reading this, and that you came up with some ideas of your own!